7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 Avoid Having Large Meals At least 2 Hours Before Bedtime

-On the other hand, if you’re straving, you’ll find it hard to fall into deep sleep due to the discomfort caused by starvation.
+On the other hand, if you’re starving, you’ll find it hard to fall into deep sleep due to the discomfort caused by starvation.

-The key is to niether be full nor straving right before bed.
+The key is to neither be full nor starving right before bed.
 That can be done by having your last proper meal 2-2.5 hours before bed.

 Avoid drinking too much water

-Also make sure to go to the bathroom one last time before getting in bed.
-I’m sure we all can relate to that feeling when we’re trying to sleep but feel like we need to go pee, but not sure if it’s urgent or not, and then we feel too lazy to get up from bed when we were almost about to go to sleep, but then we can’t sleep either cause of that nagging feeling!
-Yeah, it’s annoying isn’t it!
+Also, make sure to go to the bathroom one last time before getting in bed.
+I’m sure we all can relate to that feeling when we’re trying to sleep but feel like we need to go pee, but not sure if it’s urgent or not, and then we feel too lazy to get up from bed when we are almost about to go to sleep, but then we can’t sleep either cause of that nagging feeling!
+Yeah, it’s annoying, isn’t it?

 Make Your Bedroom as Dark as Possible